CESP-ExpHer/GCPBayes-Pipeline/1/README.md

 <br><br>
 We developed a Bash file for running the GCPBayes pipeline from **Section C** to **Section E**, by calling for different *R scripts* in a simple and automated way.
 <br>
 This bash file uses the scripts in the "Bash" folder.
-In order to run it, the input GWAS summary statistics data **MUST** have the following coulumns with **the same header names**:
+In order to run it, the input GWAS summary statistics data **MUST** have the following columns with **the same header names**:
 | snp	| chr	| bp_hg19	| Effect_A | Baseline_A | beta | se | pval | info | EAF | MAF |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |